-Antioxidants are substances that may protect your cells against free radicals, which play a role in various diseases, as well as skin aging.
+First, what are antioxidants?
+Antioxidants are substances that protect your cells against free radicals.
 Free radicals are produced during normal biological processes and from external factors such as UV radiation and smoking.
 When there is an imbalance between the free radicals and antioxidants, the result is “oxidative stress”.
 Oxidative stress can damage every part of our cells, including the DNA.

 Plant-based sources of antioxidants are the best.
-Plants produce antioxidants in response to oxidative stress arising from environmental factors and can accumulate many low molecular weight antioxidants.
+Plants produce antioxidants in response to oxidative stress arising from environmental factors.
 It has been shown that plants growing in tropical regions contain more flavonoids (antioxidants) than those growing in temperate climates because of exposure to higher levels of UV radiation (sunlight).
 In the case of aguaje, as the aguaje tree reaches for the sunlight, towering 10 stories above the rainforest floor, the fruit is exposed to high levels of sunlight.
 The result is a fruit oil that is rich in antioxidants.

 The skin needs antioxidants because UV radiation is known to produce free radicals in human skin, causing oxidative damage (photo-aging).
 Photo-aging is characterized by changes in pigmentation and degradation of collagen leading to fine lines and wrinkles.